Troubleshooting VMware vSphere ESXi Virtual Machine TCP/IP, ping connection issues

 Troubleshooting virtual machine TCP/IP connection issues

 1. Check the VM's network configuration in the guest OS and verify TCP/IP functionality.
-For more information, see Verifying virtual machine TCP/IP settings (1007875).
+For more information, see Verifying virtual machine TCP/IP settings.

-3. Ping another VM that is on the same host and in the same port group on that host.
+3. Ping another VM that is on the same host, port group and subnet

-1. If pings to another VM on the same host same port group are not successful, then the issue is within the VM itself (in the guest OS or VM adapter settings).
+1. If ping to another VM on the same host and same port group are not successful then the issue is within the VM itself (in the guest OS or VM adapter settings).

-1. Next ping the loopback address to verify that TCP/IP is working correctly.
-For more information, see Troubleshooting virtual machine TCP/IP issues by pinging the loopback address (1008206).
+2. Next ping the loopback address to verify that TCP/IP is working correctly.
+For more information, see Troubleshooting virtual machine TCP/IP issues by pinging the loopback address.

-2. If pings to another VM on the same host same port group are successful, then the issue usually lies in the port group's configuration or in the physical networking.
+2. If ping to another VM on the same host same port group are successful but not to a VM on different host or different port group, then the issue usually lies in the port group's configuration or in the physical networking.
 Continue following the troubleshooting steps below.

 Note: If connection to the default gateway is successful, but connections to other subnets are unsuccessful, then there is an issue in routing/Layer 3.
 Contact your network team to determine why the Layer 3 connections are failing.

 3. Check the virtual switch VLAN configuration.
-For more information, see VLAN configuration on virtual switches, physical switches, and virtual machines (1003806).
+For more information, see VLAN configuration on virtual switches, physical switches, and virtual machines.

 5. Verify physical switch port security.
-For more information, see Loss of network connectivity when Cisco port security is configured on the physical switch (1002811).
+For more information, see Loss of network connectivity when Cisco port security is configured on the physical switch.

 4. If the above troubleshooting does not find the answer, use the pktcap-uw tool to packet capture on the physical NIC or on the VM adapter.
-For more information, see Using the pktcap-uw tool in ESXi 5.5 and later (2051814).
+For more information, see Using the pktcap-uw tool in ESXi 5.5 and later.